-- 1. Enroll and receive a passing grade the following five courses:
+- 3. Enroll and receive a passing grade the following five courses:

-- · Agency and Partnership
+- Agency and Partnership

 - Corporations

 - Family Law

 - Secured Transactions

 - Wills, Trusts & Estates

-- 2. Enroll and receive a passing grade in the law school's two credit hour, graded Bar Preview course in the fall or spring semester before graduation or the semester prior to taking the bar exam, whichever comes first.
+- 4. Enroll and receive a passing grade in the law school's two credit hour, graded Bar Preview course in the fall or spring semester before graduation or the semester before taking the bar exam, whichever comes first.